 ✓ Best area to stay for first-time visitors and culture lovers

-As you wander about this area’s cobblestoned streets & alleyways, you’ll be face-to-face with colourful historical buildings, cafés, and boutiques that conjure up the spirit of old Warsaw.
+Wander about the area’s cobblestoned streets & alleyways.
+You’ll be face-to-face with colourful historical buildings.
+Among them, you’ll uncover cafés, and boutiques that conjure up the spirit of old Warsaw.

 Recommended hotels in Stare Miasto (Old Town)

-With Stare Miasto’s compact size, there’s a limited variety of accommodations here.
-Many of the properties offered in Old Town are apartments rather than hotels, making it more challenging to secure availability when booking without plenty of notice.
+With Stare Miasto’s compact size, there’s limited accommodations here.
+Many of the properties offered in Old Town are apartments rather than hotels.
+It’s more challenging to secure availability when booking without plenty of notice.

-- Adele Old Town Apartment: A newly-renovated apartment decorated in minimalist, Scandinavian style.
-The apartment is perfect for families and anyone travelling with a group of friends as it sleeps up to six people.
+- Adele Old Town Apartment is a newly-renovated apartment decorated in minimalist, Scandinavian style.
+The apartment is perfect for families and anyone travelling with a group of friends.
+It sleeps up to six people.

-- Apartament MnW: A simple and spotless apartment that’s a superb option for couples and solo travellers.
-Apartment includes basic self-catering amenities including a fridge and small ceramic cooktop.
+- Apartament MnW is a simple and spotless apartment.
+It’s a superb option for couples and solo travellers.
+The apartment includes basic self-catering amenities including a fridge and small ceramic cooktop.

-- Castle Inn: One of the only hotels in the district, these boutique accommodations offer a mixed bag of quirky, modern or regal rooms designed by local artists.
-Most rooms feature views of historical buildings like the Royal Castle and St. John Cathedral.
+- Castle Inn is one of the only “proper” hotels in the district.
+These boutique accommodations offer a mixed bag of quirky, modern or regal rooms designed by local artists.
+Most rooms feature views of historical buildings.
+Outside your window, you’ll see landmarks like the Royal Castle and St. John Cathedral.

-- Luxury Apartments Mondrian Market Square I: A lovely apartment in the heart of the area showcasing the dashing looks of a 5-star luxury hotel with a more personal touch.
+- Luxury Apartments Mondrian Market Square I is a lovely apartment in the heart of the area.
+It showcases the dashing looks of a 5-star luxury hotel with a more personal touch.
 All apartments are self-catering with a full kitchen and laundry facilities.

 ✓ Best area to stay for nightlife & alternative culture

-When the tourist trappings of Old Town and more sanitized modernism of the Centrum aren’t quite your thing, jump onto the bandwagon and make Praga your Warsaw home-base of choice.
+Are the tourist trappings of Old Town and sanitized modernism of the Centrum not your thing?
+Jump onto the bandwagon and make Praga your Warsaw home-base of choice.

-On top of its status as an alternative culture hub in Warsaw, Praga is becoming a great place to eat.
-The area around Zabkowska and Targowa offers a particularly good selection of local food & drink.
+On top of its status as an alternative culture hub in Warsaw, Praga is becoming a popular place to eat.
+The area around Zabkowska and Targowa offers a great selection of local food & drink.

 Recommended hotels in Praga

-Like in Stare Miasto, there’s a far larger selection of owner rental properties than traditional hotels or guesthouses in Praga.
-With its more “fringe” status among the best areas to stay in Warsaw, you can expect (much) lower prices overall in Praga compared to Srodmiescie.
+Like in Stare Miasto, you’ll find more owner rental properties than traditional hotels or guesthouses in Praga.
+With its more “fringe” status among the best areas to stay in Warsaw, you can also expect lower prices in Praga compared to Srodmiescie.

-- Vava Hostel: This budget-friendly hostel/guesthouse offers both private rooms with private bathrooms and shared accommodations to hit the needs of both backpacker types.
+- Vava Hostel is a budget-friendly hostel/guesthouse.
+It offers both private rooms with private bathrooms and shared accommodations to hit the needs of all backpackers.

-- ARTHOTEL Stalowa 52: Located in a 100-year-old tenement house, this beautiful boutique hotel features unique & stylish design that reflects Praga’s recent rebirth.
+- ARTHOTEL Stalowa 52 is a beautiful boutique hotel located in a 100-year-old tenement house.
+It features unique & stylish design that reflects Praga’s recent rebirth.
 The on-site bistro, serving modern Polish cuisine, is a favourite among guests.

-- Moxy Warsaw Praga: A brand-new offering from Marriott’s popular value boutique brand, this property lets loose a hip, industrial-influenced design that’s perfectly fitted to Praga’s own vibe and story.
+- Moxy Warsaw Praga is a new offering from Marriott’s popular value boutique hotel brand.
+The property lets loose a hip, industrial-influenced design.
+It fits in perfectly with Praga’s own vibe and story.

 ✓ Best area to stay for relaxation & more a local experience

-For a quieter alternative for your Warsaw accommodations, head south of Srodmiescie to the district of Mokotow.
-Although it lacks the concentration of big name tourist sites or the buzz of other central areas, this mostly residential district is perfect for anyone looking to experience local life in Warsaw without the overwhelm.
+Sure, Mokotow lacks the big-name tourist sites and the buzz of other central areas.
+This residential district is the perfect place, however, to experience local life in Warsaw without the overwhelm.

 Recommended hotels in Mokotow

-Much like Warsaw’s other more residential areas outside of the city centre, the selection of accommodations in Mokotow is limited.
+Much like Warsaw’s other more residential areas outside of the city centre, accommodations in Mokotow are limited.
 Expect to find more apartment rentals here than hotels.

-- Apartament Mokotow: An excellent value apartment conveniently located next to a metro station.
+- Apartament Mokotow is an excellent value apartment.
+It’s conveniently located next to a metro station.
 The unit is self-catering with a full kitchen available for guests.

-- Hampton By Hilton Warsaw Mokotow: A modern hotel featuring clean & spacious rooms along with a handful of helpful amenities like an on-site gym & restaurant.
+- Hampton By Hilton Warsaw Mokotow is a modern hotel featuring clean & spacious rooms.
+There’s also a handful of helpful amenities here like an on-site gym & restaurant.

-✓ Best area to stay for truly escaping the buzz of Warsaw
+✓ Best area to stay to escape the buzz of Warsaw

-Although far less convenient than our other picks for the top areas to stay in Warsaw, the district of Wilanow might appeal to travellers looking for an ultra-quiet local experience in the fringes of the centre.
+Although less convenient than other top areas to stay in Warsaw, the district of Wilanow has a lot going for it.
+Wilanow appeals most to travellers looking for an ultra-quiet local experience in the fringes of the centre.

-Whereas other areas of Warsaw (like Praga) can seem a little run-down, Wilanow is undoubtedly one of the Polish capital’s most upscale districts.
+Whereas other areas of Warsaw (like Praga) can seem run-down, Wilanow is one of the Polish capital’s most upscale districts.
 No place captures this spirit more than the district’s namesake, Wilanow Palace.
-Often called “The Polish Versailles,” this majestic palace is Warsaw’s most stunning building, showing off a grand Baroque style that competes with some of Europe’s finest architectural specimens.
+Often called “The Polish Versailles,” this majestic palace is Warsaw’s most stunning building.
+It shows off a grand Baroque style that competes with some of Europe’s finest architectural specimens.

 Recommended hotels in Wilanow

-Since Wilanow is located relatively far from the top tourist sites and the city centre, the selection of accommodations here is fairly minimal.
-What you’ll find instead are smaller local pensions and owner rentals in quiet residential pockets where you can leave the clamour of the the city behind.
+In Wilanow, expect to find mostly smaller local pensions and owner rentals.
+Most options sit in quiet residential pockets where you can leave the clamour of the the city behind.

-- Platinum Hotel & Residence Wilanów: A spectacularly-valued hotel featuring clean & well-appointed rooms.
+- Platinum Hotel & Residence Wilanów is a spectacularly-valued hotel featuring clean & well-appointed rooms.
 Upgrade to a studio apartment for a self-catering option.

-- MarcoPolo House: A stylish and modern hotel backing onto parkland and featuring a covered sunroom.
+- MarcoPolo House is a stylish and modern hotel backing onto parkland.
+It features a covered sunroom for your relaxation.

-- Hotel Na Uboczu: A quiet property built on a relaxing a green space that perfect for bestowing a feeling of escaping the bustle of the city.
+- Hotel Na Uboczu is a quiet property built on a relaxing a green space.
+It’s perfect for bestowing a feeling of escaping the bustle of the city.

 Summary: The best hotels in Warsaw